2008 Pacific hurricane season: Storm names

-The following list of names was used for named storms that formed in the northeastern Pacific Ocean during 2008.
-The name Alma was retired, and was replaced with Amanda.
-This list (without Alma) was used again in the 2014 season.
-This is the same list used in the 2002 season, except for the name Karina, which replaced Kenna; the name Karina was used for the first time this year.
+The following list of names was used for named storms that formed in the North Pacific east of 140°W during 2008.
+This was the same list used in the 2002 season, except for the name Karina, which replaced Kenna.
+A storm was named Karina for the first time this year.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The only name used was Kika.
+For storms that form in the North Pacific between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+One named storm, listed below, formed within the area in 2008.

+Retirement

+In April 2009, at the 31st Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Alma from its rotating name lists on account of the damage it caused in Central America.
+It was replaced with Amanda for the 2014 season.

 Season effects

-This is a table of all the storms that formed in the 2008 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2008 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2008 US dollars.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2008 USD.